 Sex Offenders are people you work with, shop with, go to church with; they are people you know…*

-- There are currently over 700,000 registered sex offenders in the US and an estimated 100,000 are non-compliant meaning they are “missing”, law enforcement doesn’t know where they are but they are living in our communities.
+- There are over 700,000 registered sex offenders in the US.
+An estimated 100,000 offenders are non-compliant, meaning law enforcement doesn’t know where they are but they are living in our communities.